Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Microarchitectural Techniques

 The data-intensive nature of CNN algorithms is in contrast with von Neumann execution models and this has motivated non-von Neumann models of computation like dataflow, spiking neural networks, and other forms of brain-inspired computing.
-The authors of \cite{intro8} propose an optimized algorithmic dataflow for CNNs by exploiting local data reuse and optimization of intermediate data movement.
-The proposed design in \cite{bg3} uses the dataflow model of \cite{intro8} along with scheduling and partitioning in software to implement CNN acceleration in HMC.
-In \cite{farabet2011neuflow}, the authors present a compiler that transforms high level dataflow graphs into machine code representations.
-Another work \cite{li2018smartshuttle} adaptively switches among different data reuse schemes and the corresponding tiling factor settings to dynamically match different convolutional layers.
+Chen et al. \cite{eyeriss-dataflow} propose Eyeriss, an optimized algorithmic dataflow for CNNs by exploiting local data reuse and optimization of intermediate data movement.
+Tetris (Gao et al. \cite{bg3}) uses the dataflow model of Eyeriss along with scheduling and partitioning in software to implement CNN acceleration in HMC.
+In Farabet et al. \cite{farabet2011neuflow}, the authors present a compiler that transforms high level dataflow graphs into machine code representations.
+Another work SmartShuttle (Li et al. \cite{li2018smartshuttle}) adaptively switches among different data reuse schemes and the corresponding tiling factor settings to dynamically match different convolutional layers.
 Its adaptive layer partitioning and scheduling scheme can be added on existing state-of-the-art accelerators to enhance performance of each layer in the network.
 The industry has also seen some innovative products in this space.
 Wave Computing \cite{nicol2017coarse} presents an implementation of a dataflow architecture as an alternative to train and process DNNs for AI especially when models require a high degree of scaling across multiple processing nodes.
 Instead of building fast parallel processors to act as an offload math acceleration engine for CPUs, Wave Computing's dataflow machine directly processes the flow of data of the DNN itself.
-Energy efficiency of deep learning accelerators is covered in more detail in \cite{Ganguly2019TowardsEE}.
+Energy efficiency of deep learning accelerators is covered in more detail in Ganguly et al. \cite{Ganguly2019TowardsEE}.